 (b) list the case for a listing conference.

-(5) If a party does not comply with the order, the Registrar may, after giving 10 days notice to the party, give default judgment against the party, and in that case Part 5, except rule 24, with any necessary modifications, applies in relation to the default judgment.
+(5) If a party does not comply with the order, the registrar may, after giving 10 days notice to the party, give default judgment against the party, and in that case Part 5, except rule 24, with any necessary modifications, applies in relation to the default judgment.

 [Rule 43A inserted in Gazette 3 Jun 2008 p.
 2132-3.]